 If it looks like higgledypiggledy Athens was built in a hurry with no real city planning, that’s because it was.
 Many of the buildings here do look depressing and rundown.

-That’s one awesome thing about Athens that most short-term visitors miss.
-It isn’t the Acropolis and the tourist sites that make it special; it’s the distinctly different neighbourhoods, each with their own unique personalities.
+One awesome thing about Athens that most short-term visitors miss.
+It isn’t the Acropolis and the tourist sites that make it special; it’s the distinctly different Athens neighborhoods, each with its own unique personality.

 The Athenian lifestyle

 Athenians, and Greeks generally, make the most out of their free time.
-They don’t simpy “live for the weekend” like a lot of western cultures.
+They don’t simply “live for the weekend” like a lot of western cultures.